ssavitzky/Honu/README.md

 `dotconfig/`

-Configuration files and directories that go into `~/.config/`.
-These are symlinked so as not to conflict with the stuff already there.
+Configuration files and directories that are symlinked into `~/.config/`.
+Other files in `.config` are of course left alone.

 `dotfiles/`